 Developed and administered by the Association of American Medical Colleges (AAMC), the Medical College Admission Test (MCAT) is a standardized, multiple-choice exam, used by the majority of U.S. medical schools and many Canadian schools as part of the admissions process.
-If you’re planning to undertake the exam, this MCAT Checklist will provide you with all the information you need for registering and preparing for the exam.
+If you’re planning to undertake the exam in 2024, this MCAT Checklist will provide you with all the information you need for registering and preparing for the exam.

 The following sections will support you to complete the checklist and ensure that you’re as prepared as possible for the MCAT exam.

 The MCAT exam is designed to support medical schools’ selection process by providing prospective candidates with the opportunity to demonstrate that they have the knowledge and skills required for studying medicine.
 The exam assesses your problem solving and critical thinking skills, and knowledge of natural, behavioral and social science concepts and principles.